evanshortiss/fh-service-request/README.md

 ```

-The _services[GUID].devUrl_ property is used when your application is running locally
+The _services[GUID].devUrl_ property is used when your application is running
-to redirect requests to a host of your choosing.
+locally to redirect requests to a host of your choosing.

 ## fhconfig.json

-The fhconfig.json is a general configuration file we use to manage Red
+The fhconfig.json is a general configuration file we can use to manage Red
 Hat Mobile specific node.js application settings.

 Here's a sample: